Barboura Morris: Early years

 Morris was born Barboura O'Neill in Los Angeles.
 She graduated from UCLA, where she won the Best Actress awards two times.
 Shortly after, she joined the Stumptown Players, a 16-person stock theater company in Guerneville which was composed of fellow California university undergraduates and alumni.

 Career

 Acting

 Fellow Stumptown player Roger Corman gave Morris a leading role in the cult classic Sorority Girl (1957).
 She appeared in many other low-budget movies for Corman, such as The Wasp Woman and A Bucket of Blood.
-Morris was often involved in his work with American International Productions.
-Notably, she starred opposite Charles Bronson in 1958's Machine-Gun Kelly and costarred with Peter Fonda in 1967's The Trip, written by Jack Nicholson.
+Morris was often involved in his work with American International Picttures.
+She starred opposite Charles Bronson in 1958's Machine-Gun Kelly and costarred with Peter Fonda in 1967's The Trip, written by Jack Nicholson.

 Morris' final film role was as Anne Sullivan in Helen Keller and Her Teacher, a 1970 dramatization of Keller's life.

 Morris' television credits include a 1956 episode of The Man Called X and a 1959 episode of The Thin Man.